-- 4.31.
-These areas of underspend in RIIO-ED1 to date have been partly offset by underspend in vehicles capital expenditure.
+- 4.36.
+These areas of overspend in RIIO-ED1 to date have been partly offset by underspend in vehicle capital expenditure.
 This has been driven by a change in strategy to a more condition-based replacement strategy, which ensures maximum benefit is gained from our vehicle assets.
-We have recently been installing driver behaviour systems in all of our vehicles which monitor and communicate with drivers to improve driving performance and therefore improve fuel efficiency and safety.
-As mentioned above, we have also adopted an in-house approach for vehicle maintenance and repairs, including installation of tyre fitting equipment.
-There are clear benefits, including direct control over factors that impact the legal compliance of the fleet, while ensuring a swift response for the operational teams and reduction in driver waiting time - 4.32.
+We have recently installed driver behaviour systems in all our vehicles which monitor and communicate with drivers to improve driving performance and therefore improve fuel efficiency and safety.
+By adopting an in-house approach for vehicle maintenance and repairs, including installation of tyre fitting equipment, we are obtaining a range of benefits, including direct control over legal compliance of the fleet, while ensuring a swift response for the operational teams and reduction in driver waiting time.
+These benefits have also been factored into our RIIO-ED2 plans. - 4.37.
 For non-operational IT & Telecoms, there is lower expenditure in RIIO-ED1 to date.
 This is partly due to re-phasing due to ongoing re-evaluation of requirements as a result of work on DSO functions, plus review of investment to ensure we adapt and react to cyber threats.
-Our programme for the remainder of RIIO-ED1 will ensure our IT systems ate ready to respond to the investment, challenges and opportunities at the start of RIIO-ED2.
+Our programme for the remainder of RIIO-ED1 will ensure our IT systems are ready to respond to the investment, challenges and opportunities at the start of RIIO-ED2. - 4.38.
+Proposed expenditure in 2021/22 and 2022/23 is higher than recent years.
+This is because there is the additional non-operational IT expenditure as we complete our RIIO-ED1 IT programmes, as well as additional recruitment of staff to build up our DSO capabilities and resources to support the development and delivery of our RIIO-ED2 work programmes.